slint-ui/slint/docs/language/src/builtins/builtin_elements.md

 ## `Image`

-An Image can be used to represent an image loaded from an image file.
+An `Image` can be used to represent an image loaded from a file.

 ### Properties